-PIN IT!Deciding on nursery curtains and bedding sets sounds a lot more exciting than buying a crib mattress, but finding the best crib mattress that is right and perfect for your baby is important, as this will help her sleep comfortably and safely through the night.
+PIN IT!Deciding on nursery curtains and bedding sets sound a lot more exciting than buying a crib mattress but finding the best crib mattress that is right and perfect for your baby is important, as this will help her sleep comfortably and safely through the night.

 Next to picking out the perfect crib and the cutest bedding, buying a crib mattress may seem like an afterthought.
 Yet, crib mattresses ensure that your baby not only sleeps comfortably but also that he’s safe while sleeping.
 The mattress should be firm so that if your baby curls up next to the side of the crib, he can’t become stuck between the crib parts and an ill-fitting mattress.